hermit-os/rftrace/README.md

 Other backend features which might be of interest are:
 - `buildcore` - needed for no-std targets.
 Will build the core library when building the backend.
-- `interruptsafe` - enabled by default.
-Will safe and restore more registers on function exits, to ensure interrupts do not clobber them.
+- `interruptsafe` - will safe and restore more registers on function exits, to ensure interrupts do not clobber them.
 Probably only needed when interrupts are instrumented.
 Can be disabled for performance reasons.

 ### Output Format